knu-vis/ELLAR/README.md

 ### Results

 Comparison on ELLAR Dataset.
-It is pretrained by Kinetics400, and finetuned by ELLAR dataset.
+Our method is pretrained by Kinetics400, and finetuned by ELLAR dataset.
 You can download the checkpoint pth file in [here](http://gofile.me/7cPY4/yu2u18Etb).

 The config file format is following mmaction2.
 The config file for DGAM is already located in `./configs/recognition/swin/hydra_config.py`.